versatica/mediasoup-website/documentation/v3/mediasoup-client/installation.md

 ## Usage

-Depending on how your web application loads libraries (for example, by using a JavaScript module loader) your may need to use one of the following ways to load `mediasoup-client`:
+Depending on how your web application loads libraries (for example, by using a JavaScript module loader) your may need to use one of the following ways to load mediasoup-client:

 * Using ES6 `import`: